bersling/tsmean-amp/README.md

 }

 ```
-inside
+inside.

-Then go to sites-enabled and symlink it
+Then navigate to `sites-enabled` and symlink it:
 ```
 ln -s ../sites-available/tsmean tsmean
 ```

-Replace tsmean with what suits your project.